On Record (album)

 On Record is the second studio album by Canadian rock band April Wine, released in April 1972.
 The album spawned the hit "You Could Have Been a Lady" a cover of the Hot Chocolate song that was only released one year earlier.
 The song peaked at No. 32 on May 19, 1972 on the Billboard Hot 100.
-It has since then been one of the band most popular songs.
+It has since then been one of the band’s most popular songs.

 Track listing

 All tracks written by Myles Goodwyn unless otherwise noted.